puzl-cloud/hasura-metadata-patcher/readme.md

 ## What is it

-CLI tool to patch Hasura metadata file with needed event triggers and remote schemas.
+CLI tool to patch Hasura metadata file with needed objects or with another Hasura metadata file.
 You can use it to deploy complex CI/CD flows for applications, which are using Hasura on a backend.

 Your pull requests and issues are welcomed!